-The importance of the SRDP is highlighted in sustaining the viability of the farm, especially the Less Favoured Area Support Scheme (LFASS) element.
+- If these options cannot be delivered then consideration needs to be given to the use of a “tunnel” option to provide some measure of stability to allow farm businesses to manage the change to area based payments.The importance of the SRDP is highlighted in sustaining the viability of the farm, especially the Less Favoured Area Support Scheme (LFASS) element.
 It is hoped this can continue in its current form for the time being.
 A suitably focused new SRDP could help address some of the damaging impacts of the move to area based payments.
 Considerations should be given to:- The Scottish Government match funding the modulated funds taken from Pillar 1;

 - Including a programme to improve the efficiency of the national cattle herd.
 This would allow some of the work established under the current LMO’s to be continued and help beef herd play its part in achieving climate change targets, while hopefully improving the economics of the sector;